Book Now

 Expand all

 Arrive at Tribhuvan International Airport, Nepal.
 At the Airport, you will find our representatives waiting for you.
 They will welcome you in a typical Nepali style, and escort you to your designated hotel.
 Freshen up!
 Relax!
 Maybe take a nap!
 In the evening, a short meeting is organized where we welcome all the adventure enthusiasts formally, and brief them about the trip.
-After the meeting, we will go for a Nepali dinner.

 As the dinner concludes, you could either go back to your hotel rooms or explore the streets and enjoy the nightlife of Kathmandu.
 Overnight at the Hotel.